Back in the early days of iPhone, Apple presented prospective purchasers with just a couple of questions: which colour and what capacity?

 Features & perks: iOS 15 for all

 On the software front, all of the new iPhone 13 variants will ship with iOS 15.
 The updated OS promises FaceTime enhancements, a new Portrait mode, redesigned notifications and Focus features for reducing distractions, as well as those Live Text in Camera smarts powered by the Neural Engine.
 These should run just as well on any of the four models, but we’ll need to do a proper hardware test to see if the extra GPU core on the Pro models makes any difference.
-For a full run-down of the features to expect, check out our dedicated iOS 15 preview feature.
+For a full run-down of the features, check out our dedicated iOS 15 feature.

 As for storage capacity, all four iPhone 13 models are available in 128GB, 256GB and 512GB variants.
 But the big news for media hoarders is that the Pro and Pro Max also now offer 1TB versions – the largest storage size ever seen on any iPhone.